parameterIT/tool/documentation/docs/architecture.md

 An overview of the architecture of the tool is key to understanding its usefulness.

 ## Plugin style system
 The essence of this tool is to explore the possibility of having a fully parameterized Software Quality Assessment Tool _(SWQAT)_.
-Therefore, we have opted to choose a modular plug-in architecture for both the actual quality model as well as the visualization.
+Therefore, we have chosen a modular plug-in architecture for both the actual quality model and visualization.

 The tool will make use of a quality model that contains an arbitrary amount of aggregations, which are made up of underlying aggregations or metrics.
 Metrics are the bottom-most level of the quality models, and are repsonsible for keeping track of violations.